-The Corporation defines QNY as combined real-money online gaming and related revenue (excluding certain other revenues, such as revenues that are included in Other Gaming revenues) for its two business lines (i.e., Poker and Casino & Sportsbook) as reported during the applicable quarterly period (or as adjusted to the extent any accounting reallocations are made in later periods) divided by the total QAUs during the same period.
+The Corporation defines QNY as combined real-money online gaming and related revenue (excluding certain other revenues, such as revenues that are included in Other Gaming revenues) for its two product lines (i.e., Poker and Casino & Sportsbook) as reported during the applicable quarterly period (or as adjusted to the extent any accounting reallocations are made in later periods) divided by the total QAUs during the same period.
 QNY is a non-IFRS measure.
 For a reconciliation of the numerator of QNY to the nearest IFRS measure, see below.
-For other important information on the Corporation's non-IFRS measures, see the information presented in italics under the heading "Management's Discussion and Analysis" above and the information under "Selected Financial Information" below.
+For other important information on the Corporation's non-IFRS measures, see the information presented in italics under the heading "Management's Discussion and Analysis" above and the information under "Selected Financial Information-Other Financial Information" below.
 The Corporation also provides QNY on a constant currency basis.
-For information on the Corporation's constant currency revenues, see "Discussion of Operations-Foreign Exchange Impact on Revenue" for each of the three and nine months ended September 30, 2017.
+For information on the Corporation's constant currency revenues, see "Discussion of Operations-Foreign Exchange Impact on

+Revenue" for each of the three months and year ended December 31, 2017.
 Trends in QNY are a measure of growth as the Corporation continues to expand its core real-money online poker offerings and real-money online casino and sportsbook offerings.
 In addition, the trends in the Corporation's ability to generate revenue on a per customer basis across its real-money online gaming offerings are reflected in QNY and are key factors that affect the Corporation's revenue.

-During the three months ended September 30, 2017, the Corporation's QNY was \$150, which represents an increase of 18.8% from the prior year period.
-The growth in QNY was primarily the result of the implementation of the Stars Rewards loyalty program and continued focus on high-value customers (primarily recreational players), continued development of the casino and sportsbook product offerings, including through additional third-party slots under the PokerStars Casino brand and improvement of the user experience and user interface under the BetStars brand.
-During the three months ended September 30, 2017, the Corporation's constant currency QNY was \$144, which represents an increase of 13.9% from the prior year period.
+During the three months ended December 31, 2017, the Corporation's QNY was \$160, which represents an increase of 25.6% from the prior year period.
+The growth in QNY was primarily the result of (i) the implementation of the Stars Rewards loyalty program and continued focus on high-value, net-depositing customers (primarily recreational players), (ii) the Corporation's strategy of focusing on positive return CRM initiatives to attract such customers which has resulted, and may continue to result, in a decrease in certain lower value customers, and (iii) continued development of the casino and sportsbook product offerings, including through additional third-party slots under the PokerStars Casino brand and improvement of the user experience and user interface under the BetStars brand.
+During the three months ended December 31, 2017, the Corporation's constant currency QNY was \$154, which represents an increase of 21.3% from the prior year period.
 The growth in constant currency QNY was driven primarily by the same factors mentioned above.